wp-plugins/jquery-colorbox/readme.txt

 == Changelog ==
 = 3.0 (2010-03-20) =
+* NEW: Decided to move from 2.0.1 to 3.0 because I implemented many new features
 * BUGFIX: Slideshow speed setting works now.
 * BUGFIX: Settings are not overridden any more every time the plugin gets activated.
 * BUGFIX: jQuery Colorbox now works again for links with uppercase suffixes (IMG,JPG etc) thx to Jason Stapels (jstapels@realmprojects.com) for the bug report and fix!
-* NEW: Added theme#6, a modified version of theme#1. (not compatible with IE6 at the moment) thx to <a href="http://twitter.com/gervasioantonio">Gervásio Antônio</a> for all the hard work!
+* NEW: Added theme#6, a modified version of theme#1. (not compatible with IE6) thx to <a href="http://twitter.com/gervasioantonio">Gervásio Antônio</a> for all the hard work!
 * NEW: Added theme#7, a modified version of theme#1. thx to <a href="http://www.vjucon.com/">Vedran Jurincic</a> for the feature request!
 * NEW: Added theme#8, a modified version of theme#6.
 * NEW: Added screenshots of all themes, screenshot of selected theme is shown in admin menu